 Our buyers source the best quality plants available to limit wastage.

-Our plant team take pride in nurturing our plants and ensuring that we are selling quality plants to our customers.
+Our plant team takes pride in nurturing our plants and ensuring that we sell quality plants to our customers.
 We are also proactive in offering advice to customers on the care of their plants.

 We source plants and products from the UK and local suppliers whenever possible.

 We are continually looking for new products to help our customers garden in an environmentally friendly manner.

-Our own 'Cowell’s Professional Grade All-Purpose Compost' is produced from the finest quality sphagnum moss peat from ecologically managed, licensed peat bogs, not from any SSSIs.
-The company that produces our product are very aware of environmental concerns and are extremely careful to reconstitute the bogs that are used so they can naturally regenerate for future generations.
+Our own 'Cowell’s Professional Grade All-Purpose Compost' is produced from the most delicate quality sphagnum moss peat from ecologically managed, licensed peat bogs, not from any SSSIs.
+The company that produces our product is very aware of environmental concerns and is extremely careful to reconstitute the bogs used so they can naturally regenerate for future generations.

-We sell a range of peat free composts, including our own brand ‘Cowell’s Peat Free All Purpose Compost’ and actively encourage our customers to consider them by displaying comprehensive point of sale and offering competitive pricing.
+We sell a range of peat-free composts, including our own brand, ‘Cowell’s Peat Free All Purpose Compost’, and actively encourage our customers to consider them by displaying total points of sale and offering competitive pricing.